itshui3/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used by a server to determine whether or not a user has access to protected endpoints and used by applications to route users to webpage url's to log in or view protected content.

 - [ ] What steps can you take in your web apps to keep your data secure?

+I can write my protected content behind custom route components that render redirects instead of component if a user isn't authenticated.

 - [ ] Describe how web servers work.

+Web servers are just computers set up to run a web app and persist it on the internet.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Get - read
+Post - create
+Put - update
+Delete - delete

 ## Project Set Up